 The Rule of Law

 Everybody is subject to laws and rules.
 APHS is no different.
 What is essential for students is that they understand why there are laws and rules.
-Linking with respect and tolerance rules provide the basic expectations everyone should meet.
+Linking with respect and inclusion rules provide the basic expectations everyone should meet.
 Our "BASICS" (Be on time, Appearance, Stationery and equipment, Instructions - first time every time, Come prepared to learn and School Values) demonstrate this at school level.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through the provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety (safer Internet Day in 2015), assemblies and Collapsed Learning Days.
 Whether it be through choice of challenge, of curriculum in Year 9, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.